 - Return type:

-The solver object including some results are stored as ml.fit.
+The solver instance including some results are stored as ml.fit.
 From here one can access the covariance (ml.fit.pcov) and correlation matrix ( ml.fit.pcor).

-Each solver return a number of results after optimization.
+Each solver returns a number of results after optimization.
 These solver specific results are stored in ml.fit.result and can be accessed from there.

 Different solver objects are available to estimate parameters.